n7tae/tcd/README.md

 https://github.com/nostar/imbe_vocoder

-To use md380_vocoder along with a single DV Dongle on an ARM platform (like RPi) change the line 'swambe2 = false' to 'swambe2 = true'.
+To use md380_vocoder along with a single DV Dongle on an ARM platform (like RPi) change the line 'swambe2 = false' to 'swambe2 = true' in the Makefile.
 The md380_vocoder library can be found here:

 https://github.com/nostar/md380_vocoder